MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

 ## Exercise scenario

-You're a software developer working for a consulting firm that's adopting spec-driven development (SDD) using GitHub Spec Kit and GitHub Copilot in Visual Studio Code.
-Your client, Contoso Corporation, has tasked you with adding a new feature to their internal employee dashboard application called ContosoDashboard.
+You're a software developer working for a consulting firm that's adopting a spec-driven development (SDD) approach using GitHub Spec Kit and GitHub Copilot in Visual Studio Code.
+Your client, Contoso Corporation, has tasked you with adding a new feature to their internal employee dashboard application (ContosoDashboard).

 Contoso's business stakeholders have provided high-level requirements for a document upload and management feature.
 Employees need the ability to upload work-related documents, organize them by category and project, and share them with team members.
 The feature must integrate seamlessly with the existing dashboard while maintaining security and compliance standards.

 Your assignment is to use the spec-driven development methodology to implement this feature.
 Rather than jumping directly into coding, you'll create structured specifications, plans, and tasks that guide the development process.
 This approach ensures the implementation aligns with business requirements and organizational constraints.

-You'll work with the following application:

-- **ContosoDashboard**: An internal web application that provides Contoso employees with a centralized platform for managing daily work activities, including tasks, projects, team collaboration, and notifications.

-**Application Context**: ContosoDashboard currently serves 5,000 Contoso employees.
+The ContosoDashboard is an internal web application that provides Contoso employees with a centralized platform for managing daily work activities.
+The ContosoDashboard currently serves 5,000 Contoso employees.
 The application uses role-based access control (Employee, Team Lead, Project Manager, Administrator) and integrates with Contoso's Microsoft Entra ID for authentication.
 The existing application includes task management, project tracking, team collaboration features, and notification capabilities.

 This exercise includes the following tasks:

 1. Configure the GitHub Spec Kit in your development environment.
-1. Import and initialize the existing ContosoDashboard application repository.
+1. Import the ContosoDashboard repository and initialize GitHub Spec Kit.
+1. Review the ContosoDashboard project and GitHub Spec Kit files.
 1. Define the project Constitution (organizational constraints and development principles).
 1. Create the Spec for the document upload and management feature.
 1. Clarify the Spec (iterate on requirements with AI assistance).